-- Consider a FOIA request.
+Consider an FOIA request.
 (Freedom of Information Act)

-Any other OCR or 504 complaints filed against your school are public knowledge.
-You can do a FOIA request to get this information.
+Any other OCR or 504 complaints filed against your school is public knowledge.
+You can do an FOIA request to get this information.
 This is just good knowledge and background to have as you prepare yours.

 Network, network, network!
 Find other parents and see if you can get them to file complaints, particularly if there is a pattern of discrimination.
 If an OCR office receives a few complaints at around the same time, about the same school, that definitely gets a second look!
 Don’t be discouraged if you are on your own, but try to find others if you can.

 Disability Rights are the last civil rights fight to be fought.
 Be a good foot soldier and put your best complaint out there.
 Help our kids win these battles.
 Good luck!